-Dance III Grades 11-12 One credit/One year
+Dance III Grades 11-12

 Prerequisite(s): Dance II and instructor permission Dance III is an introduction to modern dance techniques.
 This course focuses on proper skeletal alignment, body-part articulation, strength, flexibility, agility, and coordination in locomotor and nonlocomotor axial movements.
 Previous dance study is required.
 Public performances and participation in local activities will be used as part of assessment.